-High volatility of foreign exchange rates during the periods ended 31 March 2013 and 31 March 2012 explains the significant amount of fair value of derivative instruments (either positive or negative).
+The volatility of foreign exchange rates during the periods ended 31 March 2014 and 31 March 2013 explains the amount of fair value of derivative instruments (either positive or negative).
 For instruments that qualify for fair value hedge accounting, any change in fair value is mostly offset by the re-measurement of the underlying exposure (either on balance sheet or off-balance sheet).